-MCAS Yuma is located in the southwest of Arizona and very close to the Mexican border.
-The US Marines have mainly based AV-8B's here, but they also share this airfield with some civil charters, which operated from the other side of the airfield, named: Yuma Int.
+MCAS Yuma is located in the Southwest of Arizona and very close to the Mexican border.
+The US Marines have mainly based F-35Bs here, but they also share this airfield with some civil charters, which operated from the other side of the airfield, named: Yuma Int.
 Airport.
-Becuase Yuma is that close to the border with Mexico, also the DEA, US Customs and the Southwest Border Alliance can be found at this airfield.
+Because Yuma is that close to the border with Mexico, also the DEA, US Customs and the Southwest Border Alliance can be found at this airfield.

-While driving from California to Arizona on the I-8, you should take exit 3 (in Arizona).
-At the end of the exit take right to enter the S Avenue 3 E. Continue on this road untill you reach the intersection with the S-80.
-At this intersection you'll see the airfield in front of you at the right.
+While driving on the I-8, you should take exit 3 (in Arizona).
+At the end of the exit take right to enter the S Avenue 3 E. Continue on this road untill you reach the intersection with the E. 32nd Street / Business loop 8 (green sign post 8).
+At this intersection you will see the airfield in front of you at the right.

 1Landing runway 21 (morning)

-This is a spot where you could photograph aircraft landing on runway 21 and is located along the S-80.
-If you turn right at the intersection of the S Avenue 3 E and the S-80 you're already there.
+This is a spot where you could photograph aircraft landing on runway 21 and is located along E 32nd Street/Business loop 8.
+If you turn right at the intersection of the S Avenue 3 E and E 32nd St you are already there.
 The spot is only suitable for photographing in the morning because the sun is then behind you.
 In the summer period the wind is mainly south so during this period the aircraft will land on 21L and 21R.

 2Landing runway 21 (evening)

 This spot is the most popular spot, it is the parking lot of the fairgrounds.
 Also located along E 32nd St, slightly further to the west as spot 1.
 Best time for this spot is the evening because the sun is then at your back.
 In the morning you will have the sun behind the aircraft.